linux-ram/Visualize-Smartphone-RFData/README.md

 Please feel free to use the code in your research and development works.
 We would appreciate a citation to our work when this code is helpful in obtaining results in your future publications.

 This work was carried out by **Ram Subramanian** at GENESYS Lab, ECE Dept., NEU. *Wireless Network Monitoring App* was shared with us by Prof. Marco Di Felice, University of Bologna.
+Refer to **Wireless_Network_Monitor_App.pdf** for details on the features in the data recorded by the App.
 Thanks to **James Delosh** and **Timothy Rupprecht** for their support in carrying out the experiments and data collection.

 ### Initialize Workspace and Libraries